 Your motorhome is fitted with a Fireangel CO-9D Carbon Monoxide Alarm.
+To activate the alarm pull the disabling tab as shown in the above image.
 Please read the instructions for the alarm, which are available at the following location:

-http://fireangel.co.uk/wp-content/ uploads/2015/07/CO-9D%20Manual.pdf
+https://cdn2.hubspot.net/hubfs/2274469/ FireAngel/Manuals/CO-9D%20manual.pdf